 More information may be found at

-We invite first- and second-year college students who have a GPA of 3.4 or higher.
+We invite students who have completed 12 to 59 college-level credit hours and have a college-level GPA (GPA 2) of at least a 3.0.
 If you qualify for membership but have not received an invitation to join National Society of Collegiate Scholars, you may follow this self-nomination process:

 Need scholarships for college?
 Here are some tips on making a GREAT scholarship application: